3Q2024, Expected Returns for Emerging Markets

 Looking ahead, Colombia, Peru, and the Philippines appear well-positioned to perform, as they offer both cheap valuations and momentum and are in the early to middle phases of their business cycles.
 However, rising geopolitical tensions and sluggish global growth create a less favorable investment environment.
 As always, a strengthening dollar indicates the need to remain invested in dollar-denominated quality assets.

-One thought on “3Q2024, Expected Returns for Emerging Markets”
+13 thoughts on “3Q2024, Expected Returns for Emerging Markets”